Paloma Catalog API

 Products are the main entities of the catalog.
 A Product object contains basic information about the product, its attributes, price, availability, images and variants.

 A product itself cannot be purchased, only one of its variants.
 Therefore, each product comes with at least one variant.
-Each variant comes with a SKU (variants[n].sku) which identifies the variant and can be used for example to add an item to a shopping cart.
+Each variant comes with an SKU (variants[n].sku) which identifies the variant and can be used, for example, to add an item to a shopping cart.

 Example